tcoulvert/HHtobbyy/README.md

 The python environment necessary for this repository comes from HiggsDNA (explained below) as a conda enviroment.
 See the [HiggsDNA documentation](https://higgs-dna.readthedocs.io/en/latest/index.html) for instructions on how to install.

+## TO-DO:
+The framework is mostly settled, but there are a couple of useful things that should be implemented.
+1. Fix the `plotting/plot_vars.py` script and merge it with the `plotting/sample_comparison.py` in order to facilitate making input variable plots and Data/MC comparison plots inside the repo.
+The code should all be there, just needs to be fixed, combined, and cleaned.
+2. Fix the `plotting/sculpting_check.py` function in order to allow for checking for sculpting in the output distributions using the re-sampling technique when necessary.
+The code should all be there, just needs to be fixed, combined, and cleaned.
+3. Add code to the `fitting/parquet_to_root.py` script to cross-check outputs from resolved BDT and boosted BDT and output separate `.ROOT` files for the various resolved and boosted categories for downstream fitting.
+This requires making use of the `AUX_hash` column, but it should be straightforward to implement.

 ## Pre-processing
 ### HiggsDNA